 When you are done, you’ll have this glorious bowl of coffee.
 I simply rinse the rest of the grounds out of my coffee pitcher, clean it a little and then use a measuring cup with a spout to pour all the filtered liquid back into my pitcher.

-That’s how I make my weekly supply cold brew iced coffee recipe.
+That’s how I make my weekly supply of overnight cold brew iced coffee recipe.
 I hope that you will enjoy it this spring and summer as much as I do!

 As a fan of all things caramel machiatto, I’m a huge fan of Mrs Happy Homemaker and this French Vanilla Coffee Creamer Recipe.

 Kim Anderson is the organized chaos loving author behind the Thrifty Little Mom Blog.
 She helps other people who thrive in organized chaos to stress less, remember more and feel in control of their time, money, and home.
 Kim is the author of: Live, Save, Spend, Repeat: The Life You Want with the Money You Have.
 She’s been featured on Time.com, Money.com, Good Housekeeping, Women’s Day, and more!